-“See all the wires”, our guide Sunil said, pointing to the tangle of electricity cables outside the shops.
+“See all the wires,” our guide Sunil said, pointing to the tangle of electricity cables outside the shops.
 “If you lose power at home you call the electric company.
 If we lose power, we check next door.”

-We inched our way through Chandri Chowk on rickshaws (think bicyclepowered taxis), stopped at the India Gate, built to remember the Indians who died fighting in the First World War and 1971 Bangladesh War of Independence, and visited the tomb of Mughal Emperor Humayun on which the Taj Mahal is modelled.
-We also stopped at Raj Ghat, where Mahatma Gandhi was cremated, and visited Gurudwara Bangla Sahib, a Sikh place of worship, where each day volunteers prepare lunch for anyone, rich or poor, who wants to come and eat there.
+We inched our way through Chandri Chowk on rickshaws (think bicycle-powered taxis), stopped at the India Gate, built to remember the Indians who died fighting in the First World War and 1971 Bangladesh War of Independence and visited the tomb of Mughal Emperor Humayun on which the Taj Mahal is modelled.
+We also stopped at Raj Ghat, where Mahatma Gandhi was cremated and visited Gurudwara Bangla Sahib, a Sikh place of worship where each day volunteers prepare lunch for anyone, rich or poor, who wants to come and eat there.

 It is a very early start but well worth the effort.
 Even the crowds of people could not detract from the sheer beauty of this ivory-white mausoleum built between 1631 and 1653 by Shah Jahan in honour of his favourite wife.
-She died aged 38 giving birth to her 14th child, so it was a true labour of love in every sense of the word, except of course he had his minions to do the labouring.
+She died aged 38 giving birth to her 14th child, so it was a true labour of love in every sense of the word.
+Except, of course, he had his minions to do the labouring.
 Some 20,000 of them apparently worked day and night to get it finished.

-After a late breakfast back at the hotel, we were on the road again, this time heading for the pink city of Jaipur, about four hours drive away.
+After a late breakfast back at the hotel, we were on the road again, this time heading for the pink city of Jaipur, about a four-hour drive away.
 I always assumed it got that moniker due to the colour of the local stone.
 In fact, the city was painted pink by the then maharaja for a state visit by the future King Edward VII in 1876 (pink means welcome in Hindi) and the name stuck.

+The main attraction is the Amber Fortress, a spectacular-looking place in the hills above the town that you can walk or drive up to but I arrived as every Maharani should - on the back of an elephant.
 She was called Sonja, aged 36 and so slow I wondered if she’d ever make it to the top.
 Thank goodness she did because the palace is really worth the effort it takes to get there.
-The colourful spices of India India Gate impressive, with vast courtyards, a beautiful room decorated with thousands of mirrored tiles and spectacular views over the rocky landscape.
+The colourful spices of India Gate are impressive, with vast courtyards, a beautiful room decorated with thousands of mirrored tiles and spectacular views over the rocky landscape.

-Back at street level, I joined friends for a tuk-tuk ride around the city - great fun but you need nerves of steel - and toured the City Palace, where there are two 900-gallon water jugs that Maharaja Sawai Madho Singh II filled with Ganges water and took to England for the coronation of Edward VII to get his own back on the king, who refused to drink the local water when he was in India.
+Back at street level, I joined friends for a tuk-tuk ride around the city - great fun but you need nerves of steel - and toured the City Palace, where there are two 900 gallon water jugs that Maharaja Sawai Madho Singh II filled with Ganges water and took to England for the coronation of Edward VII to get his own back on the king, who refused to drink the local water when he was in India.